 The Man Behind It

-Dr. Bindeshwar Pathak is a man of vision.
-It just so happens that his particular vision heavily involves toilets.
-While it may at first seem like just another quirky museum, the Sulabh Shauchalya Museum actually gets to the heart of a very prevalent problem in our country.
+Dr Bindeshwar Pathak is a man with a vision.
+It just so happens that this particular vision heavily involves toilets.
+While it may seem like just another out of the box museum, the Sulabh Shauchalya Museum gets to the heart of a very prevalent problem in our country.

-A small part of the “Sulabh Sanitation Movement” the museum of toilets in New Delhi serves to educate people about the historical trends in the development of toilet and help sanitation experts learn from the past and solve problems in the sanitation sector.
+A small part of the “Sulabh Sanitation Movement” the museum of toilets in New Delhi serves to educate people about the historical trends in the development of toilet and help sanitation experts learn from and solve past problems in the sanitation sector.
 Now we believe that’s a great initiative!

 What’s in it?